microverseinc/project-react-calculator/milestones/MILESTONE_3.md

 At the end of this milestone, the styled version of the calculator should look like this: [Calculator](https://github.com/microverseinc/project-react-calculator/blob/master/images/calculator.png)

+*Note: For this milestone, you can optionally use Sass instead of CSS.
+If you decide to do so, please [follow this guide](https://hackernoon.com/using-sass-with-create-react-app-without-ejecting-b5f4f827ed9e) to be able to use Sass with Create React App without having to eject it.

 ## Requirements

 1. Use flex display mode for **App**, **Display** and **ButtonPanel** components